ZerGo0/ZerGo0/ai-assistant-comparison.md

 - suggestions are okay, but worse than copilot
 - context includes previously opened files
 - technical details are pretty detailed

+# Cursor
+- proprietary model
+- VSCode only, forced to use their fork
+- suggestions were okay, similar to copilot
+- used less than 3h, because of all the other auto completion features and overall layout

+# Supermaven
+- proprietary model
+- better suggestions compared to copilot
+- gigantic context, but repos get stored on their servers
+- techincal details are kind of available, but it doesn't really matter with a context window like this